amazingchow/go-patterns/creational/object-pool.md

 # Object Pool Pattern

-The object pool creational design pattern is used to prepare and keep multiple instances according to the demand expectation.
+Object pool creational design pattern (alse called prototype pattern) is used to prepare and keep multiple instances according to the demand expectation.

 ## Implementation